Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-\paragraph{Basics.} Let $\Sigma$ be a finite alphabet and let $s = a_1 \cdots a_n$ be a {\em string} over $\Sigma$, i.e., a sequence of $n$ characters of $\Sigma$; the \emph{length} $n$ will be also denoted by $|s|$.
+\paragraph{Basics.} Let $\Sigma$ be a finite alphabet and let $s = a_1 \cdots a_n$ be a {\em string} over $\Sigma$, \ie a sequence of $n$ characters of $\Sigma$; the \emph{length} $n$ will be denoted by $|s|$.
 The character of $s$ at position $i$ (that is, $a_i$) is denoted by $s[i]$.
 The \textit{substring} (or {\em factor}) of $s$ from position $i$ to position $j$ is denoted by $s[i:j]$.
-When $i=1$ (resp. $j=|s|$) the factor is named \textit{prefix} (resp. \emph{suffix}) of $s$, denoted also by $s[:j]$ (resp. $s[i:]$).
+When $i=1$ (resp. $j=|s|$) the factor is named \textit{prefix} (resp. \emph{suffix}) of $s$, also denoted by $s[:j]$ (resp. $s[i:]$).
 In addition, if $j \ne |s|$ (resp. $i \ne 1$), the prefix (resp. suffix) of $s$ is \emph{proper}.